 Phosphorus t makes up 1% of a person’s total body weight.
 It is the second most abundant mineral in the body.

-Phosphorus plays active role in metabolism of carbohydrates and fats.
+Phosphorus plays an active role in the metabolism of carbohydrates and fats.

-It is also used in protein building by body.
+It is also used in protein building by the body.

-It is also used in muscle contraction and nerve signalling.
+It is also used in muscle contraction and nerve signaling.

 Phosphorus Rich Foods

-Proteins in diet are main sources of phosphorus.
+Proteins in the diet are the main sources of phosphorus.
 It is found in abundance in milk and meat.
-Cheese, beans, soya foods fish, poultry eggs, peanuts and lentils are other examples.
+Cheese, beans, soya foods fish, poultry eggs, peanuts, and lentils are other examples.
 Any diet that provides protein and calcium would be rich in phosphorus also.

 Fruits and vegetables contain only small amounts of phosphorus.